COURSES OF STUDY INVOLVING ATHLETIC TRAINING:

 AT 450 AT Techniques VI (2)

 Lecture and laboratory course designed to reinforce didactic coursework and clinical experiences to prepare seniors for successful entrance into the profession as entry-level certified athletic trainers.
 Students will complete a comprehensive examination and perform case study presentations.
-Requires a minimum of 40 hours of clinical experience in a Medical Facility.
+Requires a minimum of 40 hours of clinical experience.
 Prerequisite: AT 444.

 COURSES OF STUDY INVOLVING ALLIED HEALTH: